-14 These asset eligibility requirements apply even if a licensed person elects to follow the margin requirements
+14 These asset eligibility requirements apply even if a licensed person elects to follow the margin requirements applicable to the counterparty under paragraph 50.
+15 As defined in section 2 of Banking (Capital) Rules (Cap 155L).

 - 38. When a licensed person is the party collecting IM or VM, the following instruments are not eligible for IM or VM: - (a) securities issued by the licensed person or an entity that is within the same consolidated group as the licensed person; and - (b) securities whose value exhibits a significant correlation with the creditworthiness of the counterparty or the value of the underlying non-centrally cleared OTC derivative portfolio in such a way that would undermine the effectiveness of the protection offered by the margin ("wrong way risk"). - 39.
 A licensed person should ensure the collateral collected as IM or VM is not overly concentrated in terms of an individual issuer, issuer type and asset type. - 40.
 Assets referred to in paragraph 37(b), (c), (d) and (e) are only eligible as margin if they are associated with a credit quality of investment grade.
-Notwithstanding the foregoing, the following assets are not eligible: - (a) any special debt securities as defined under the FRR; - (b) any securities or any instrument acknowledging, evidencing or creating a subordinated loan or a debt due from a corporation within a group of companies of which the holder of the securities or instrument is a member: - (c) any structured product other than a bond that: - (i) has a coupon rate that has an inverse relationship to a money market or interbank reference interest rate that is widely quoted; or - (ii) has principal or coupon payments that are linked to an inflation rate;
+Notwithstanding the foregoing, the following assets are not eligible: - (a) any special debt securities as defined under the FRR; - (b) any securities or any instrument acknowledging, evidencing or creating a subordinated loan or a debt due from a corporation within a group of companies of which the holder of the securities or instrument is a member; - (c) any structured product other than a bond that: - has a coupon rate that has an inverse relationship to a money market or interbank reference interest rate that is widely quoted; or - (ii) has principal or coupon payments that are linked to an inflation rate;